Compression Latches for IP65/IP66 Enclosures: Engineering Guide

 • Deburring: Ensure installation holes are free of burrs to prevent puncturing the latch’s integrated O-ring.

 • Hardware Prep: Locate the Nyloc nuts identified in the BOM.
-Do not use standard nuts.
+Do not substitute standard nuts.

 Torque Control

-• Use a calibrated torque wrench.
-Refer to ISO 6789 guidelines.
+• Use a calibrated torque wrench per ISO 6789 guidelines.

 • Warning: Over-tightening causes body deformation; under-tightening causes leakage.